rmartinho/flamingdangerzone/_posts/cxx11/2012-12-02-optimal-tuple-ii.markdown

 Now we can write `Sort<WithIndices<T...>>` and get the optimal map for a list of types.
 The next step is to figure out how to build the map and the reversed map from this, which I will explain in the next post on this series.

----

-*Note: all this could have benefited from the Boost.MPL library, but I decided not to use it in order to expose more ideas*

  [mappings]: /images/2012-10-20-optimal-tuple-ii-01.png